 The point is for each of you to go into the ‘cool of period” feeling confident that at such and such a time, you will re-engage and this is how you will do it.
 You both feel good about it and both feel that the relationship is safe.
 The time “apart” will not negatively impact your chances of trying to make things work again.

 In my eBook Dating your ex I outline how to negotiate and agree on the cool off period.
 What to say to your ex if you are the one asking for a cool off period etc.

 2. Avoidance coping Vs Connectedness

-Someone doing ‘no contact’ is mostly concerned about avoiding feeling the pain of a break-up and chooses avoidance coping to achieve that.
+Someone doing ‘no contact’ is mostly concerned about “protecting themselves” and avoiding feeling the pain of a break-up and chooses avoidance coping to achieve that.

 Elizabeth Scott describes avoidance coping—also known as avoidant coping, avoidance behaviors, and escape coping as a maladaptive form of coping in which a person changes their behaviour to avoid thinking about, feeling, or doing difficult things.